Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 multipoint, multiline and multipolygon).
 In that case, it’s recommended to use collections.

+### Geographic coordinates

+A geographic point is the latitude and longitude coordinates: `48.858252,2.294497`.
+In the user interface, this value is composed with two decimal values (`xsd:decimal`), separated by a `,`.
+In the database, it is stored the same and as a geographic WKT point.
+In the api, the value is an object with the two keys (see below), that can be used with the w3c geolocation api.
+The values are presented as strings to avoid issues with json implementations of clients.

+***Important***: Unlike the data type Geography, the order of values is latitude then longitude.
+WKT uses `Point(x y)`, so the representation of a geographic point is `Point(longitude latitude)`.
+The geographic point data type uses `latitude, longitude`, much more common for end users, in particular in historical data, in "coordinates GPS", in OpenStreetMap coordinates or in "Google map".

 ### JSON-LD and GeoJSON

 According to the [discussion] on the working group of JSON-LD and GeoJSON, the